About file formats

 Filename template patterns

-A filename template defines the naming patterns for files that are sent by Amperity to a location in which files are dropped.
-A filename template specifies the name of the file and then uses Jinja-style string formats to append a date to the filename to ensure that any downstream process can identify which file is the one to be picked up.
+A filename template defines the naming pattern for files that are sent from Amperity.
+Specify the name of the file, and then use Jinja-style string formatting to append a date or timestamp to the filename.

 Joda-Time is an open-source date and time library that is used by Amperity to establish consistency in filename patterns.
 The recommended pattern is “Segment_Name_MM-dd-YYYY”, where “Segment_Name” is the name of the segment and “MM-dd-YYYY” will append the current date.